manaswinidas/droolsjbpm-build-bootstrap/README.md

 # Maven-repo-test

 This is a sample repository to test whether subtree and maven-build works for these modules: kie-soup, droolsjbpm-knowledge and drools.
+In order to run this repository, ensure that you have subtrees configured, please refer to [references](#References) section below to configure it.

 ## Build